MHickey2/First_Project/README.md

 <br/>

 ### The Mind Section:
-This section contains a text box on the information related to improving your mental health.
-There is an image supplementing this information and there is a list included that gives simple tips on how you can be proactive in improving your own mental health.
+This section contains a text box containing information related to improving your mental health.
+There is an image supplementing this information and there is a list included that gives simple tips on how you can be pro-active in improving your own mental health.
 In addition there is a mind related quote, to support the overall message, this also helps balance the symmetry of the section.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/mind.png" height="415" width="683"/>